Alprose: Products

 Alprose produces a variety of chocolate bars, napolitains and dragées.

-According to the company the chocolates is produced CO2-neutrally.
+According to the company the chocolates are produced CO2-neutrally.

 Projects

 The company Alprose is involved in research projects on the Alpine flora, in collaboration with the Swiss National Park.
 It also collaborates with the Swiss Alpine Club.

 Factory

 The factory in Caslano includes a visitor center and museum, which was inaugurated in 1991.
 An elevated corridor in the factory allows visitors to watch the production of chocolate bars from the cocoa beans.